20lives/dmote/doc/options-main.md

 ### Section `bottom-plate`

 A bottom plate can be added to close the case.
 This is useful mainly to simplify transportation.

+The bottom plate is largely two-dimensional.
+The application builds it from a set of polygons, trying to match the perimeter of the case at the ground level (i.e. z = 0).

+Specifically, there is one polygon per key cluster, limited to `full` wall edges, one polygon for the rear housing, and one set of polygons for each of the first-level case `tweaks` that use `to-ground`, ignoring chunk size and almost ignoring nested tweaks.

+This methodology is mentioned here because its results are not perfect.Pending future features in OpenSCAD, a future version may be based on a more exact projection of the case, but as of 2018, such a projection is hollow and cannot be convex-hulled without escaping the case, unless your case is convex to start with.

+If you require an exact match, do the projection, save it as DXF/SVG etc. and post-process that file to fill the interior gap.

 #### Parameter `include`